aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 ### Overview
 To help IT Support understand your device faster, you may be asked to run the Support Info Tool during an active support request.

 The tool automatically generates a lightweight text report containing basic technical information about your computer.
-This empowers you to quickly provide the exact data our technicians need to diagnose and resolve your issue:
+This empowers you to quickly provide the exact data our technicians need to diagnose and resolve your issue.

-- computer name
-- IP address
-- Windows version
-- last reboot time
-- antivirus product

 ---